annastrik/demo-UI-API-tests/README.md

 WebdriverIO allows to setup multiple configurations for specific environments.
 Since there are tests built in both Mocha and Cucumber frameworks in this project, a specific configuration file for Cucumber tests has been created: `wdio.cucumber.conf.js`.
 Thus all general configurations are set in `wdio.conf.js` file acting as default values and Cucumber-specific values are set in `wdio.cucumber.conf.js` file and overwrite the values in general config file when Cucumber tests are run.

-Also the `afterTest/afterStep` hook to save the screenshots after each test has been added to this project and configured in `wdio.conf.js` and `wdio.cucumber.conf.js` files.
-The screenshots can be located in the following directory: `./reports/screenshots/*`.
+Also the `afterTest/afterStep` hook to save screenshots after each test has been added to this project and configured in `wdio.conf.js` and `wdio.cucumber.conf.js` files.
+The screenshots are located in the following directory: `./reports/screenshots/*`.

 ## Layout